MacMusic | PcMusic | 440 Software | 440 Forums | 440TV | Zicos

 Once the AirTag is in your possession it will relay its location to the owner via the Find My network and other Bluetooth devices.

-How to know you are being tracked by an AirTag
+How do you know if you are being tracked by an AirTag?

 Apple issues alerts to let someone know that there’s an AirTag near them that isn’t associated with their iCloud account.
 These alerts happen after some period of time or while you’re moving and the AirTag is moving with you.